qteatime/kate/docs/user-manual.md

 This page also contains the "Third Party licences", which tells you what software and assets are included in Kate, and how they're licensed to you; as well as the "Release Notes" for the version you're running, which tells you what features were added, changed, or removed, and what bugs were addressed in it.

+### Settings

+The settings screen allows you to view and change many of the aspects of the Kate emulator, such as display resolution, gamepad and keyboard input mapping, or what data gets recorded when you play games.

 ## Storage and privacy

 In Kate, data is only ever stored locally, on your device.
 The Kate emulator itself never sends any of your data over the internet, although cartridges might **if** you give them network access, which is disabled by default.